aamazie/AI-AWS-GPU-EC2-Config/README.md

 pip install tensorflow

-I then set up cmake by downloading the appropriate .sh file on my local machine and using WinSCP to transfer the file to the virtual server, I used ./<cmake_filename>.sh to install cmake I then connected it to my PATH using PATH=$PATH:/<bin_directory_with_cmake_file>
+I then set up cmake by downloading the appropriate .sh file on my local machine and using WinSCP to transfer the file to the virtual server, I used ./<cmake_filename>.sh to install cmake.
+I then connected it to my PATH using PATH=$PATH:/<bin_directory_with_cmake_file>

 And you should be good to go!